Alex Beaton: Career as a Scottish folk singer

 By 1981 Beaton was a resident singer at the Bob Burns Restaurant in Woodland Hills, California, performing a variety of music including country, folk, pop, rock, and standards.
 In 1983 he was "getting burned out" and, at the suggestion of a friend, started focusing more on traditional Scottish music.
 While at Bob Burns, wealthy real estate broker James Gary, who was of Scottish descent, became a fan of Beaton's and invested in an album of Scottish music; this resulted in the two becoming business partners to form Glenfinnan Records (Glenfinnan is the place name of where the Jacobite rising of 1745 began).
 In 1986 Beaton fully transitioned to performing folk music that was primarily Scottish in origin or subject, although his repertoire included songs in the folk music genre that were not purely Scottish (such as by Gordon Lightfoot and Stan Rogers).

 Beaton "tried for three years in the early '80s to perform at the prestigious Grandfather Mountain Games in North Carolina, with no success."
 Determined to make a breakthrough, he traveled to Linville, North Carolina and busked on a street corner on the route to the games.
 By the next year, Beaton was singing at the games and emceed the Tartan Ball.
 Following that success, he promoted and advertised himself and pushed his way into other games.
 "Now, every Highland Games has folk music," Beaton told the Albuquerque Journal in 2000, whereas previously they "never included singers, only bagpipe bands."

 By 1990, Beaton had "won acclaim as the featured performer at numerous Highland Games and Scottish cultural events throughout the U.S. and Canada".
 In 1993 it was reported that Beaton was appearing at several dozen festivals that year.
+Also in 1993, it was stated that Beaton was "the featured performer at all of the major Scottish festivals, including Maxville and Fergus Highland Games in Canada, North Carolina's Grandfather Mountain, California's Santa Rosa and Cost Mesa, and the Stone Mountain Highland Games in Atlanta, Georgia."
 In 1994 it was said that he gave about 75 performances a year, mostly at Scottish festivals.
 In 1996 he started hosting guided tours to Scotland.
 In 1999, he was described as "among the best-known Scottish entertainers" in the United States.